OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

 # 🐞 Creating a CSS-only Expanding Card

 This document details a CSS-only solution to create an expanding card effect.
-The card expands vertically when hovered over, revealing hidden content.
-This example utilizes plain CSS3; no JavaScript or frameworks like Tailwind are needed.
+This effect reveals additional content within a card when it's clicked, without using JavaScript.
+We'll leverage CSS transitions and the `:target` pseudo-class for this.

-## Description of the Styling
+**Description of the Styling:**

-The styling uses a combination of CSS transitions and pseudo-elements (`::before` and `::after`) to achieve the expanding effect.
-The card's initial height is set to be smaller than its content.
-On hover, the height transitions to accommodate the full content, creating a smooth expansion.
-A subtle background color change is also included for visual feedback.
+This effect utilizes a simple HTML structure with a container `<div>`, a clickable header `<button>`, and a section for the expandable content `<div>`.
+CSS is used to style the card, hide the content initially, and smoothly reveal it upon clicking the header.
+The `:target` pseudo-class and a unique ID are used to control the visibility based on the URL hash.
+We'll also use CSS transitions for a smooth animation.

-## Full Code
+**Full Code:**

 ```html
 <!DOCTYPE html>